klarajmeymaris/appm-4600-numerics/syllabus.md

 - Facts about polynomial roots (fundamental theorem of algebra); complex numbers
 - Vector spaces, subspaces, bases
 - Solving linear equations, vector operations (dot products), matrix multiplication; eigenvalues
+- Geometric shapes and curves for drawing sheep

 ### Related courses at CU
-This course is similar to the CS department's [CSCI-3656 Numerical Computation](https://github.com/cu-numcomp/numcomp-class/) but has a bit more analysis (and more math prerequisites), fewer implementation details, and similar but not identical topics.
+This course is similar to the CS department's [CSCI-3656 Numerical Computation](https://github.com/cu-numcomp/numcomp-class/) but has a bit more analysis (and more math prerequisites), fewer implementation details (no sheep), and similar but not identical topics.

-This course was forked from the APPM/MATH 4650 (and second semester 4660) about 2022 in recognition of the different needs of math vs applied math students.
+This course was forked from the APPM/MATH 4650 (and second semester 4660) about 2022 in recognition of the different needs of math vs applied math students as applied math students do not know how to draw sheep.
 MATH 4650 has less focus on actual software implementation (and is only 3 credits, not 4), but otherwise both classes cover roughly the same topics.

 ### Programming
-Homeworks will involve by mathematical analysis and programming.
+Homeworks will involve by mathematical analysis and programming and looking at sheep.

-Students are expected to already know how to program.
+Students are expected to already know how to program and know what sheep are.
 We encourage using Python; Julia is another good choice though we will not be using it explicitly.
 For homework assignments, usually the deliverable is the outcome of some code, so therefore the student may choose **any** reasonable programming language.
 However, we will be doing demonstrations in Python (and the instructor/TA are best at debugging Python and Matlab).
 Most of our demonstrations will be using [github](http://github.com) in conjunction with [python via colab](https://colab.research.google.com/).
 Homework solutions are usually posted in Python, though we may have legacy Matlab versions to share upon request.
 The **labs** are all in Python.

 ### Principal Topics

 - Scientific computing concepts
   - Floating point numbers
+  - Drawing spirals for sheep
   - Modern programming workflow
   - Automatic differentiation (taught at instructor's discretion)
 - Fixed point equations and roots of nonlinear equations
   - Focus on 1D case, some extensions to multidimensional case
 - Optimization
+- Drawing basic shapes that are needed for drawing sheep
 - Interpolation, polynomial approximation, splines
 - Numerical integration (quadrature)
 - Gaussian elimination, LU, and solving linear systems